kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 struct Transformed<S: Shape >: Shape { ... }
 {% endhighlight %}

-we shouldn't create an another type like this one
+we shouldn't create another type like this one

 {% highlight swift %}
 struct EightPointedStar {